The History of Flat Caps - The Classic Lid - Ireland and Beyond

 That’s right folks.
 Our beloved flat caps, driving caps, newsboy caps, peaky blinders, scally caps…ALL of these styles have echoes from the ancient history of Cricket and Baseball.

 Cricket was originally invented in the south of England.
 By the 1860s it had grown to be the second most popular sport in the UK - second only to boxing.
 In that decade we also first see more distinct equipment and uniforms for the game, including hats.
-Baseball, the American offshoot of the game, copied almost all of its aesthetics before developing its own.
+Baseball, the offshoot of the game, copied almost all of its aesthetics before developing its own.

 The cricket cap essentially includes all of the technical advantages we have already discussed, in addition to being great at keeping sweat out of the eyes.

 Flat caps are a perfect example of form following function; comfortable, practical and accessible.
-The soft construction, low profile, and use of durable materials made it suitable for work, play, and thus everyday use. it never completely replaced other hats as a working class go-to, but by the early-20th-century, it seemed like everyone owned one.
+The soft construction, low profile, and use of durable materials made it suitable for work, play, and thus everyday use.
+Flat caps never completely replaced other hats as a working class go-to, but by the early-20th-century, it seemed like everyone owned one.

 Cross-Class Adoption and Social Meaning